darrylwest/cryptor/README.md

 browser application.
 Also important to note that the password never leaves the browser.
 Hosting the service locally reduces the risk of phishing attacts.

+You can preview the hosted web app [here](https://darrylwest.github.io/cryptor/).

 ## Installation Instructions

 ### Docker